-Students of Botany study photosynthesis, the chemicals plants produce to protect themselves from micro-organisms and animals.
+Students of Plant Biology study photosynthesis, the chemicals plants produce to protect themselves from micro-organisms and animals.
 They also learn about plant anatomy (arrangement of cells), morphology (body organization), physiology (function of cells, tissues and organs), biochemistry, molecular biology and development.

 The Faculty of Science offers programs of study leading to either the Bachelor of Science (B.Sc.) or the Bachelor of Arts (B.A.) degree.